aminfadaei116/pytorch-CycleGan/README.md

 ## Citation
-If you use this code for your research, please cite our [paper](https://junyanz.github.io/CycleGAN/):
+If you use this code for your research, please cite the original [paper](https://junyanz.github.io/CycleGAN/):

 ```
 @inproceedings{CycleGAN2017,